 It’s understandable that this Alex Proyas piece was a box office flop.
 Released at the height of the success of James Cameron's Titanic, Dark City was destined to be in the shadows (no pun intended).
 That year, the marketized sci-fi had nothing to do with ever-building cities but with meteorites destroying cities (Deep Impact, Armageddon).
 Besides that, the "science" portion of Dark City is quite silly and a difficult sell.

 There are no big explosions or magnificent action sequences, but weird pale bald dressed in black men, floating around a space city, pushing things by invisible waves coming out their forehead.

-On paper, Dark City sound like a 60’s bad horror B-movie.
+On paper, Dark City sounds like a '60s bad horror B-movie.
 In reality, it's a visual cinema masterclass.

 The impact of the status cult of Dark City is undeniable.
 Distilling influences of such films as Brazil (Terry Gilliam) and The City of Lost Children (Jean-Pierre Jeunet / Marc Caro).

 Dark City established a thematic and aesthetic bridge with legendary consequent films like The Matrix (which would even use many of the sets of the Proyas' film) and Christopher Nolan’s Memento.

 Title: Dark City